erxes/erxes/docs/docs/components/Pagination/pagination.md

 ## Example

 <p>Default pagination have 100 lists.
+Default list number per page is 20.
 Change "20 per page" to see more lists per page.</p>
 <PaginationComponent />

 ## Count